-1.63 This EqIA Addendum has examined whether the Village Cluster Plan Focused Consultation Draft (Reg 18) alternative sites have an impact (positive/negative/neutral) on different groups within the community.
+1.64 This EqIA Addendum has examined whether the Village Cluster Plan Focused Consultation Draft (Reg 19) site allocations and modifications have an impact (positive/negative/neutral) on different groups within the community.
 The assessment identified that alternative site-specific housing allocations are likely to have either a positive impact, or no differential impact on the different protected characteristics, having sought to make improvements to the existing context wherever possible, and that the scale and type of land use proposed via the VCHAP should also be considered within the context of the wider allocations, and growth, set out in the Greater Norwich Local Plan.